 and took charge in multiple projects.
 Dr. Song’s interesting research areas

-including: 1) programming nucleic acid probes design and cancer precision diagnosis; 2) cancer diagnosis and monitoring using novel genome and transcriptome profiling technologies ; 3) DNA information storage.
+including: 1) programming nucleic acid probes design and cancer precision diagnosis; 2) cancer diagnosis and monitoring using novel genome and transcriptome profiling technologies ; 3) DNA information storage and molecular information systems.
 She has published many papers in top journals

 like Nature Biomedical Engineering, Nature Communications, Nature Protocols, Cancer